This sophisticated web-based tool is used to store, manage and subsequent use of bibliographic records of documents.

 Direct export from databases

 The fastest and simplest one is direct export from online databases.
 The videotutorial will show you how to export references from ProQuest database.
 You will see how easy it is.
-You can also export the records from our information portal XERXES.
+You can also export the records from our Information Resources Portal.
 Imported references you can easily organize into folders.

 Uploading documents from the computer